dxw/contracts/agreements/govsite.md

 19. ### Whole agreement

-    1. With the exception of any framework agreement of which this agreement forms a part, this Agreement constitute the entire agreement between us with respect to GovSite, and replaces any prior oral or written agreement which may exist.
+    1. With the exception of any framework agreement of which this agreement forms a part, this agreement constitute the entire agreement between us with respect to GovSite, and replaces any prior oral or written agreement which may exist.

 20. ### Circumstances beyond our control